jakeobsen/autoconf.sh/README.md

 # autoconf.sh

-Autoconf.sh - the lazy mans bootstrapper for Arch Linux
+autoconf.sh is a python bootstrapping and configuration system for Arch Linux.

 # Installation